 So, a year after starting the journey, it is now time to reassess and see how things are going.

-Retirement can be funded in a number of ways, some live off passive income, social security, or pensions, while many others choose to safely draw down their assets.
+Retirement can be funded in a number of ways, some live off passive income, social security (Check out how to get a copy of my social security card), or pensions, while many others choose to safely draw down their assets.
 Other folks augment their income with part-time work, some folks side hustle, or some go into “mini-retirements” which involve periods of short full-time employment.
 These are all fine options and to each his own path that suits his or her comforts.
 I’m not particularly critical about what qualifies as “retirement” and what does not.
 In my mind, leaving the 9-5, 5-a-week plan for any other alternative is a pretty good objective–no need to criticize if somebody chooses a varied alternative to your parent’s AARP-compliant retirement.

 For Retire29, my goal is to exit the traditional workforce on/around September 3rd, 2019—just over four years from now.
 From that point on, I’ll fund my lifestyle 100% by using dividends, interest, and rental income.
 I’ll continue to generate some small side hustle income for a few years that will serve to add to the pile, pay down our mortgage principal, and meet any unknowns that may arise.
 I know I’d be paranoid if I had to draw down investment principal to fund my lifestyle.
 Living off of an ever-increasing stream of passive income (via dividend and rent increases) and shunning investment principal drawdown is certainly the way for me and fits my psychology.